 What is a hydrocele?

-A hydrocele is a collection of fluid in the scrotal sac of male infants that drains downward from the abdominal cavity.
-The baby's scrotum will appear swollen or large, but he will not have other symptoms.
+A hydrocele is a collection of fluid in the scrotum.
+The baby's scrotum will appear swollen or large and may fluctuate in size throughout the day.

 There are two types of hydroceles:

 - Communicating hydrocele -- This is a hydrocele that has contact (or communication) with the fluids of the abdominal cavity.
 A communicating hydrocele is caused by the failure of the processus vaginalis (the thin membrane that extends through the inguinal canal and descends into the scrotum) to close completely during prenatal development.
 If this membrane remains open, there is a potential for both a hernia and a hydrocele to develop.

 - Non-communicating hydrocele -- This condition might be present at birth or might develop years later for no obvious reason.
 A non-communicating hydrocele usually remains the same size or has a very slow growth.